-Whenever a user creates any activity, a process attached to it is queued in Sidekiq.
+Whenever a user creates an activity, a process attached to it is queued in Sidekiq.
 Sidekiq is a full-featured background processing framework for Ruby.
 For more info on sidekiq –https://github.com/mperham/sidekiq/wiki.

 Before creating/updating any activity its audience is saved/updated first.
 So that we will:

-- update feed to old audience (if feed is being updated),
+- update feed to the old audience (if the feed is being updated),

 To store user data in user’s bin redis caching is utilized.
 Sidekiq uses Redis to store all of its job and operational data.
 For more info on using redis – https://github.com/mperham/sidekiq/wiki/Using-Redis.

-After activity has been published/unpublished to/from user bins at the backend, it also needs to be updated on user side in real time.
-To achieve real time updates on user side faye server is being used.
+After the activity has been published/unpublished to/from user bins at the backend, it also needs to be updated on the user side in real time.
+To achieve real-time updates on user side faye server is being used.
 Faye is a publish-subscribe messaging system.
 It provides message servers for Node.js and Ruby, and clients for use on the server and in all major web browsers.
 For more info on faye – https://faye.jcoglan.com/.